ncsa/Delta_doc/docs/source/architecture.rst

 DDN SFA18XE (Quantity: 1), each unit contains:

 -  10 x SS9012 enclosures
--  NVME for for metadata and small files
+-  NVME for metadata and small files

 A "module reset" in a job script will populate $WORK and $SCRATCH environment variables automatically, or you may set them as WORK=/projects/<account>/$USER , SCRATCH=/scratch/<account>/$USER .